nullbett/tryhackme/blue/README.md

 Now that we have our meterpreter shell, we can run "getsystem" to ensure that we are indeed "nt authority\system".

 Just because our user is system, doesnt mean that the process is.
 We will want to switch our process to one that is running "nt authority\system".
+I used `migrate <pid>` to do this.

 Meterpreter has a handy command to dump the SAM database.
 SAM is the system accounts manager.
 The SAM database stores passwords locally.
 By using the `hashdump` command I can get this data and try to make something useful with it.